KSouthwood/MinesweeperJava/README.md

 After asking the player, generate a new field and display it.
 The mines are still visible at this stage, and should be on a 9x9 size field.

+#### Stage 3
+In this stage, we'll now output the number of mines around a cell instead of the empty cell symbol.
+Most cells will have 8 neighbors, unless it's on an edge, when it'll have 5 neighbors, or the corner, when it'll have only 3 neighbors.